Authentication basics

 Future<void> myMethod(Session session) async {

-var isSignedIn = await session.isUserSignedIn;
+var isSignedIn = session.isUserSignedIn;

 ...